Our performance: council housing

 How are we performing

-You can view how we are performing in the visual infographic below.
-A text based version of this data is available underneath the graphic.
+You can view our performance figures in the accordions below.
+These include a visual infographic and a text based version of this data, which is underneath the graphic.

 Property